outdreamer/build-a-cure-1/docs/reference/math_terms.md

 	- ring: set (and an abelian group with commutativity) including two binary operations generalizing addition & multiplication, with an identity element
 		- rings have an additional binary operation that is associative & distributive over the abelian group operation

+		- ideal: subset of a ring with closure & absorption attributes, generalizing certain subsets of the integers like multiples of 2 or 3
+			- absorption: addition & subtraction of even numbers preserves evenness
+			- closure: multiplying an even number by any other integer produces another even number

 	- field: a set on which addition, subtraction, division, & multiplication are defined & these operations behave like the corresponding operations do in the fields of real & rational numbers
 		- examples: field of real numbers, rational numbers, complex numbers